 Field-hunting tip

-Look in alkaline igneous complexes country — that is the host setting where ewaldite typically forms.
+Look in alkaline igneous complexes country, the host setting where ewaldite typically forms.
 If you start seeing mckelveyite, dawsonite, analcime in float, you are in the right ground.
 Field specimens usually show a platy crystals, pseudohexagonal, tabular habit, so train your eye for that shape before scanning the outcrop.